 So, is the SAT harder than the PSAT?
 Keep reading to learn more.
 If you are in the process of preparing for your SAT, take a look at the best SAT books which promise you success on your exam.

 No, PSAT is slightly easier than the SAT.
 It has easier questions, is a little shorter and does not have an optional essay.
 PSAT is a practice for the SAT and its content and format resembles that of the SAT.

 It offers a great SAT practice and is taken once per year in October.
 On the other hand, the SAT is a bit hard.
 You have to sit in the test center for 3 hours answering head-scratching to easy questions.

 The best way to tackle a challenging test is by preparing early.
+We covered when to start studying for SAT in a separate article.
 Start by taking the PSAT practice test.
 You will be able to find out your strengths and weaknesses.

 Set a score goal.
 Have a score goal that you can realistically accomplish.
 Make a study schedule based on your goal score.
 Set a certain number of hours that you will be studying for your test.

 - This is an admission test for colleges